-This week Martin Stringer and his journalist guests: Louise Elliott, Parliamentary Reporter for CBC Radio, and John Geddes, Ottawa Bureau Chief for Maclean’s Magazine.
-They’ll discuss:
+This week Martin Stringer speaks with Louise Elliott, Parliamentary Reporter for CBC Radio, and John Geddes, Ottawa Bureau Chief for Maclean’s Magazine.

 1. The Economic Action Plan:

 On Thursday, Prime Minister Harper announced the government will extend the deadline for completing federally-funded infrastructure projects from March of next year until October 31st.
 On the same day, Parliamentary Budget Officer Kevin Page released a report which found that only a third of recipients of federal infrastructure funding felt the program had a beneficial impact on unemployment.